 I’d say that the songs in Der Glöckner von Notre Dame are good.
 Sure there are some weak songs but they’re thoughtful and the either drive the plot forward or develop a character.
 However the music is not without problems.

 First off, I HATE, hate that Esmeralda doesn’t get a solo in this.
 With exception of the Archdeacon, Clopin and the gargoyles she the only character not get one.
-Now you maybe thinking “But Hunchblog the majority of the characters in this didn’t songs. ” Well that is true but let’s face, each of the gargoyles couldn’t get their own song they’re a trio and as a trio they almost get a single song, Clopin may not a single song but he sings a lot as the narrator and the archdeacon is hardly even a character so he doesn’t count.
-Beside the plot pretty much revolves around you’d think she’d get one but her only big songs has Quasimodo in it.
+Now you maybe thinking “But Hunchblog the majority of the characters in this didn’t have their own songs. ” Well that is true but let’s face, each of the gargoyles couldn’t get their own song they’re a trio and as a trio they almost get a single song, Clopin may not a single song but he sings a lot as the narrator and the archdeacon is hardly even a character so he doesn’t count.
+Beside the plot pretty much revolves around her you’d think she’d get one but her only big songs has Quasimodo in it.
 I mean in Notre Dame de Paris every character got one even Fleur de Lys (Phoebus’ Fiancee) got one (La monture) and she is seldom even in the adaptations.
 So that was a BIG negative.

 I also got bit tired of the gargoyles singing over people.
 I do think it was a great way to show that gargoyles are 100% in Quasimodo’s head but it’s gets a bit old after a while.
 I think the show kept putting the gargoyles in songs so that A Guy Like you wouldn’t feel out of place.
 Another thing that gets old is hearing Draußen (Out There) over and over again.
 Anytime the play wants to reenforce Quasimodo to the audience Draußen is played.
 Admittedly this maybe unfair because Die Glocken Notre Dames is the most overused as in the play this how Clopin does most of his narrating but since I’ve been judging off the CD it’s Draußen that got old.